boboldehampsink/import/README.md

  - Import a fixed value in absence of data
  - More info in the import summary mail
  - Permissions, who can import in what section/entrytype

+Important:
+The plugin's folder should be named "import"

 ###Screenshots###